 For platforms where storage of persistent licenses is not available you will get offline storage of protected content on all DRM-enabled environments, at the cost of needing a network connection at playback time to retrieve licenses.

-While we generally recommend using DASH for offline playback, you may also opt for HLS based on your project requirement.
+While we generally recommend using MPEG-DASH for offline playback, you may also opt for HLS based on your project requirement.
 You will need the following:

 hlsEngine: 'shakaplayer'